richardcavell/6809-strlen/Readme.txt

      no attempt to detect this possibility, because the behaviour may be desirable.

+The folder "Test suite" contains a method of testing this routine to be sure that it works.
+The test suite is not intended for anything other than testing purposes.

 Licensed to you under the MIT License

 Published and maintained at: https://github.com/richardcavell/6809-strlen